|Guide||♦||61 Triplogs||3 Topics|

 This and other trails are over a half-mile through the steep, rugged off-trail forest to the wreckage.
 Off-trail in the Senecio Protection Area is only legal with snowpack to protect San Francisco Peaks groundsel.
 Keep in mind the wreckage is within the wilderness, government property is federally protected.
 Wreckage is not a trophy.
 Be respectful if encountered anywhere.
 When lives have been lost, posing with wreckage is disrespectful.

 Bear Jaw Trail #26 is a gem but looping with Abineau is the prime choice.
 Upper Abineau Trail #127 has outstanding distant views.
 Yet, Bear Jaw might be the better of the two in Autumn foliage based on the abundance of Aspens!

-Coconino FS Reports
+Coconino FS Details

 This route passes through an area that is colorful at all seasons of the year.
-In late Spring, alpine wildflowers such as lupine, rocky mountain iris, penstemon and paintbrush color the trailside meadows.
+In late Spring, alpine wildflowers such as lupine, rocky mountain iris, penstemon, and paintbrush color the trailside meadows.
 Sunflowers add a slash of yellow in Summer and groves of aspen paint the slopes with crimson and gold during the Fall.

 There is a chance to see a black bear here-perhaps the best chance you'll have in the area around the Peaks.
-Seeing sign of these big shy animals along either trail is not uncommon.
+Seeing signs of these big shy animals along either trail is not uncommon.
 Mule deer and elk are also plentiful.
 Common birds are juncos, Steller's jays and Clark's nutcrackers.
 In Spring and early Summer the forest's best singer, the hermit thrush, will serenade you along your way.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.